 I returned later that evening, during a fine breeze at dusk, to walk the same forest by the river.
 This time mayflies were everywhere!
 They covered plants, tree trunks and rocks, lined up on large basswood leaves.
 They were in the air.
 Landing on my camera.
-I realized that I was witnessing the mayfly dance: when they emerge, swarm and mate then lay their eggs and die.
+I realized that I was witnessing the start of the mayfly dance: when they emerge, swarm and mate then lay their eggs and die.

+Mayflies are small elegant creatures with slender bodies, bulbous eyes and tails as long or longer than their bodies.
+The adults range from a few milimeters to two centimeters.
 Mayflies belong to one of the oldest orders of insects, the Ephemeroptera, with an evolutionary history dating back some three hundred million years to the late Carboniferous Period.
 There are over two thousand species worldwide.
 Some mayflies identified in the Otonabee watershed belong to the flat-headed Heptageniidae and include species of the genus Stenacronand Stenonema (in Thompson Creek, a tributary of the Otonabee River).

 Adult (winged) mayflies have large compound eyes, short, bristle-like antennae, and functionless mouthparts and digestive tracts.
 Once mayflies enter the winged stages they don’t feed—they don’t need to because they don’t live long enough in this stage.
 Their membranous wings include a large, triangular front pair and a much smaller, rounded hind pair.
 The adult mayfly has two or three threadlike tails, usually as long as, or longer than, the body.
 The ones I observed had three tails that were twice the length of the mayfly’s body.
 They likely belonged to the Heptageniidae, given the rocky shores of the river.